 This document describes how to register companies and add users to them.

-Registering a company gives you access, via your developer dashboard, to the Games and Drops products.
-For instance, if you register a company and claim ownership of games listed on twitch.tv, you will see a listing of games on your developer dashboard; for each one, you can:
+Registering a company gives you access, via your developer console, to the Games and Drops products.
+For instance, if you register a company and claim ownership of games listed on twitch.tv, you will see a listing of games on your developer console; for each one, you can: